 I make fine art photography using documentary methods and ethics, contrasting images with spoken and written language.
 Exploring existential themes which are completed in photo books, each project builds and expands conceptually on the projects that came before.

-I’ve published two books, ‘Leather Jacket‘ in 2012, a personal documentary recording the events immediately following a life changing moment, photography as catharsis; and ‘Stanley‘ in 2015, a documentary about about my dad’s dad, who died some time before I was born, which combines images from the physical journey I took to find out what kind of person he was – a family man, a cancer survivor, a criminal – contrasted with conflicting accounts scrutinizing his moral ambiguity in the form of transcribed recordings with the people who knew him.
+I’ve published three books, ‘Leather Jacket‘ in 2012, a personal documentary recording the events immediately following a life changing moment, photography as catharsis; and ‘Stanley‘ in 2015, a documentary about about my dad’s dad, who died some time before I was born, which combines images from the physical journey I took to find out what kind of person he was – a family man, a cancer survivor, a criminal – contrasted with conflicting accounts scrutinizing his moral ambiguity in the form of transcribed recordings with the people who knew him.

 Locations: Russian Federation